rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 To add a new deformation there are several things that need to be done.
 The approach I often use is to start with the complicated C++, then the C# interface and end with the UI/input (roughly in reverse order to the execution):

 1. How the deformation is carried out in the C++, see `Deform.cpp`
-    1. Be sure to set which data from the mesh you have changed with the `State->DirtyState` variable, see `Applying Mesh Data`_
+    1. Be sure to set which data from the mesh you have changed with the `State->DirtyState` variable, see `Applying Mesh Data To Be Rendered`_
 1. Storing your data in the right place, see `MeshState*.h` and `Data Storage`_
 1. Making this callable from C#: declare in `Native.h` and redeclare in `Native.cs`
 1. Integrating with the Pre/Post/Execute threading loop, see `LibiglBehaviour*.cs` and `MeshInput.cs` as well as `Threading PrePostExecute Cycle`_